On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Direct Decision-based Attack Scheme

-\item[] \textbf{Step 4: Applying AdaDetect on the attacked data.} After the attack, the user applies AdaDetect and computes the score function as the first step.
-As the data is now changed by the attacker, we denote the score function after the attack by $\tilde{s}$, and the empirical $p$-value after the attack by $\pt_i$ for $i\in[1:m]$.
-We stress that $\tilde{s}$ still satisfies~\eqref{eq:score}. \end{enumerate}
+\textbf{Step 4: Applying AdaDetect on the attacked data.} After the attack, the user applies AdaDetect and computes the score function as the first step.
+As the data is now changed by the attacker, we denote the score function after the attack by $\tilde{s}(z)$, and the empirical $p$-value after the attack by $\pt_i$ for $i\in[1:m]$.

 The attack set $\Ac$ is inherently random because it depends on the outcome of the BH procedure in Step~1, which in turn depends on the computed $p$-values of the random test samples $\{Z_{n+i}\}_{i=1}^m$.
 More specifically, each $p$-value $\hat{p}_i$ relies on the entire dataset, including both the training samples $\{Z_j\}_{j=1}^n$ and test samples $\{Z_{n+j}\}_{j=1}^m$, through the score function computation and ranking procedure.
 In other words, $\Ac$ is a complex yet deterministic function of the complete dataset.